 In the end, this is the biggest reason.

-I still love my job and what I do.
-I find it fulfilling and helpful and satisfying.
+I still love practicing medicine.
+I find it fulfilling and satisfying.
 None of that has changed.

-That said, the balance I used to have between work and life has come into question.
-While I continue to ponder this dilemma and the direction of my career, this may turn into quite a few more posts.
+That said, the balance I used to have between work and life has come into question at times.
+While I continue to thinking through this dilemma and the direction of my career, this will be a question I continue ponder.

-All I know is that, for now, this is definitely on the table.
+All I know is that, for now, part-time work is definitely on the table.
 We will see what happens.
 Something has got to give.

 Have you ever considered going part-time?
 For those that have, did you find it helpful?
 Leave a comment below.